 3. place the held center stitches on the needles now empty

 Passap knitters can perform similar functions, except it is the pushers that are pre-selected for the next row of knit, not the needles themselves.
-Tech 129, color reverse will bring up pushers to correspond to markings, machine remains set to N throughout, sets of stitches outside the area of cables may easily be transferred to opposing bed for a ribbed version of the fabric.
+Tech 129 with color reverse will bring up pushers to correspond to Brother markings.
+The machine remains set to N throughout, sets of stitches outside the area of cables may easily be transferred to the opposing bed for a ribbed version of the fabric.
 It is necessary to sort out where patterning occurs on the needle bed, non involved pushers on the front bed should be placed completely out of work.